f2calv/gha-dotnet-nuget/README.md

 # GitHub Action: .NET Build/Test/Pack/Publish

-This GitHub Action builds multi-targetted .NET libraries and pushes the packages to both the official NuGet and also the GitHub Actions packages feeds.
-This action is expecting to find a single .NET solution file (.sln) in the base of your repository - and one or more class libraries with `<IsPackable>true</IsPackable>` set in the csproj file.
+This GitHub Action builds .NET class libraries and pushes the packages to both the official NuGet feed and also GitHub Actions packages.
+This action by default is expecting to find a single .NET solution file (.sln) in the base of your repository - and one or more class libraries with `<IsPackable>true</IsPackable>` set in the csproj file(s).

 Note: `<IsPackable>true</IsPackable>` is a default setting in a csproj file, so be sure to disable IsPackable for other projects via a `Directory.Builds.Props` file else these other projects will be pushed to the NuGet feed as well!